umbraco/UmbracoDocs/15/umbraco-cms/tutorials/creating-and-distributing-a-package.md

 With these 2 commands and a few previous ones setting up the prerequisite build and nuget tools it is now ready to be fully automated.

-Ensure you have set a GitHub secret with the name `UMBRACO_DEPLOY_KEY` and the value of the key from Our, and then go to your local solution and uncomment the UmbPack push command in the \~/.github/workflows/build.yml file.
+Ensure you have set a GitHub secret with the name `UMBRACO_DEPLOY_KEY` and the value of the key from Our.
+Go to your local solution and uncomment the UmbPack push command in the \~/.github/workflows/build.yml file.

 Then make sure it is added and committed locally: